 If I need assistance at any point, I am most welcome to approach a member of staff.
-Staff at Her Majesty's Theatre wear black pants with a matching black vest.
+Staff at Festival Theatre wear black pants with a matching black shirt with the Adelaide Festival Centre branding.
 They also wear name tags so you know who they are.
+Staff volunteering their time at the Relaxed Performance will be wearing white t-shirts, Aspect staff will be wearing red t-shirts and Autism SA will be wearing black t-shirts.
 All I need to do is approach an available member of staff and say something like "Excuse me, can you please help me?
 How do I... / I need help with... / I have a question about..."